 Who can participate?

-Families, friends or clinicians of any person who died in a hospital, nursing home or other healthcare facility in Vermont or the Adirondack region of New York during the COVID pandemic.
+Families, friends or affected staff of any person who died of any cause during the COVID pandemic.

 What is a TeleVideo visit?